-An Emergency Hearing may be considered if it is believed that the respondent is in imminent danger to his health or safety, or that his money is being stolen or excessively wasted.
+An Emergency Hearing may be considered if it is believed that the respondent is in imminent danger to his or her health or safety, or that money is being stolen or excessively wasted.
+KRS 387.740(1).

 Examples of appropriate petitions may be: